Expression Bodied Members (C# 6)

 }

-All examples have one one statement and all examples are also multiple lines of code.
-The first and last examples are 4 lines of code (4 to 1 ratio) and the second example is 7 lines of code (7 to 1 ratio).
-Expression Bodied Members aims to get that to a 1 to 1 ratio!
-Smile
+All examples contain a single statement but span multiple lines.
+The first and last examples are 4 lines of code (4:1 ratio), and the second example is 7 lines of code (7:1 ratio).
+Expression bodied members aim to reduce this to a 1:1 ratio! 😊

 Expression Bodied Members